-MCB-2 carries a cash coupon of 4% per annum from 1 January 2013 to 31 March 2019, payable in arrears on a quarterly basis and will be converted into ordinary shares of the Company based on an exchange ratio of 1.1259.
+MCB-1A and MCB-1C carry a cash coupon of 4% per annum from 1 January 2013 to 31 March 2019, payable in arrears on a quarterly basis and will be converted into ordinary shares of the Company based on a fixed exchange ratio of 1.1259.
 The bond is subordinated in right of payment to the claims of creditors of the Company.

-The liability component of the Tranche A of AED 148.4 million (net of allocated transaction costs of AED 2.6 million) represents present value of cash coupon payable on MCB 2 during the period from 1 January 2013 till maturity, discounted at a market rate of 4% which is determined on the basis of a bond with similar terms and conditions, but without the condition of mandatory conversion into ordinary shares at the redemption.
+The liability component of the MCB-1 A and MCB-1C of AED 90.7 million represents present value of cash coupon payable during the period from 1 January 2013 till maturity, discounted at a market rate of 4% which is determined on the basis of a bond with similar terms and conditions, but without the condition of mandatory conversion into ordinary shares at the redemption.

-The remainder of the proceeds from the Tranche A amounting to AED 541.5 million (net of allocated transaction costs of AED 9.4 million) has been recognised as the equity component of the Tranche A.
+The remainder of the proceeds from MCB-1A and MCB-1C amounting to AED 320.5 million have been recognised as the equity component of MCB-1A and MCB-1C.